Andrea Ferrari Kristeller

 La tierra sin ustedes (nouvelle)

-Published by Edunam, Misiones University Press in October 2023.
+Published by Edunam, Misiones University Press, for its collection "Narrathon".

 Chosen to represent the province of Misiones at Buenos Aires Book Fair, 2024.